venkatsgit/expense-guard/upload/README.md

-# Streamlit Expense Insight App

-This is a Python flask application that allows users to upload CSV files.
+# Upload

+- Endpoints to upload the expenses in the CSV format
+  - upload the csv
+  - to view the history of file uploads
+  - list and filter the expenses

 ## Prerequisites